 It needs to be clearly stated that each tank, especially tanks of the same poly or steel material, are not made the same from one manufacturer to the next.
 Yes, it can be “gimmicky” for businesses to proclaim their tanks are higher quality, and almost anyone can claim this.
 Yet, it really is true that tanks of the same claimed material can be manufactured to higher and poorer quality products.

 For example, steel tanks for example come in different grades of their steel type.
 Not all stainless galvanised, ZINCALUME® or AQUAPLATE® steels are the same.
 Some steel tank manufacturers might use lesser quality steel because it is less expensive.
 Being less expensive to make, these tanks can be sold more cheaply to better compete with higher quality tank brands.

 It really depends upon the raw materials and how the tank is manufactured.
-Case in point, to the horror of some tank owners who purchased stainless steel tanks, one manufacturer was recently reported by Public and Environmental Health Service to have used lead in the solders.
+Case in point, to the horror of some tank owners who purchased stainless steel tanks, one Australian manufacturer was reported by Public and Environmental Health Service in recent years to have used lead in the solders.

 Differences in Raw Poly Material

 Having established that tanks of the same material can be manufactured to lesser and higher qualities, let us turn to polyethylene often referred to as “poly”.
 Just like comparing two tanks claimed to be constructed from similar steel can drastically differ in grades and quality, so too can the actual poly substance used when rotomoulding a poly tank.